 Patents are very important to us in establishing the proprietary rights to the products we have developed or licensed.
 Our new executive management team has been reinforcing our organizational commitment to intellectual property.
 The patent position of pharmaceutical or biotechnology companies can be uncertain and involve complex legal, scientific and factual questions.
-If our intellectual property positions are challenged, invalidated or circumvented, or if we fail to prevail in potential future intellectual property litigation, our business could be adversely affected.
+If our intellectual property positions are challenged, invalidated or circumvented, or if we fail to prevail in potential future intellectual property bitigation, our business could be adversely affected.
 We have an extensive portfolio of issued U.S. patents and patent applications, many of which have foreign counterparts.
 These patents, if extensions are not granted, are expected to expire beginning in 2007 through 2023.
 Under our license agreements, we have access to large portions of Micromet's patent estates, as well as a small number of individually licensed patents.
-Of the patents owned or licensed by us, 7 relate to PEG-INTRON, 17 relate to Abelcet, and 3 relate to DepoCyt.
-Although we believe that our patents provide adequate protection for the conduct of our business, we cannot assure you that such patents:
+Of the patents provide adequate protection for the conduct of our business, we cannot assure you that such patents:

-- will be of substantial protection or commercial benefit to us, - will afford us adequate protection from competing products, or - will not be challenged or declared invalid.

-We also cannot assure you that additional U.S. patents or foreign patent equivalents will be issued to us.
+- · will be of substantial protection or commercial benefit to us, - · will afford us adequate protection from competing products, or - will not be challenged or declared invalid. - We also cannot assure you that additional U.S. patents or foreign patent equivalents will be issued to us.